 Short Sleeve T-Shirts

-Woohoo!
-It’s time for short sleeve tees.
 I suggest you have at least a couple of solid tees in colors and necklines that flatter you.
 Then if you want to add a print or two, that’s up to you.
-Oh, and I don’t see how anyone gets by without a white and/or black tee.
+But for me, a white and black tee have become absolutely necessities.

 It’s no secret around here that my very favorite white, grey and black t-shirts are these at SUPIMA® Cotton V-Neck T-Shirts at Banana Republic.
 And since they’re often marked down as much as 40%, they’re really a good buy for the quality.
 They keep their shape, feel nice on the skin and look polished.